“As His divine power has given to us all things that pertain to life and godliness, through the knowledge of Him who

 The words “have given” are in the perfect tense in Greek.
 At a point in the past (eternity past), God set up a trust fund with our name on it because He knew we would accept Jesus Christ as our Savior in this Century.
 No lapse of time diminishes, destroys, removes, or negates this trust fund because it rests on the character of God, especially God’s power.
 God gives to us based on what He is and does.
-God does this Himself (middle voice).
-We can translate the middle voice as “He Himself has given without strings.”
+He does this Himself (middle voice).
+We can translate the middle voice and “given” as “He Himself has given without strings.”
 The grammar emphasizes the Giver.

 What does God give us?
 “All things.”
 The name of our trust fund is “all things.”
 This trust fund contains a portfolio of thousands of things God planned for you.
 God does this for each Christian with no exceptions and no limits to His grace for us.

 God gives us a promissory note to live the Christian life freely, out of His grace.

 Suppose I say to you, “I’ll give you 200$ for installing a hard drive on my computer next Tuesday.”
 You say, “Okay, I’ll do that.”
-In this case, there is a string.
+In this case, there is a string attached to the money offer.
 For some reason, you did not come Tuesday.
 You may give several excuses for not coming.
 Whatever the excuse, it makes no difference; you do not get your 200$.
 There is a string attached to my offer of giving you 200$.
 God, however, does not have any strings attached to His giving.
 This generosity is pure grace.

 Feeling sorry for our sin to seek God’s forgiveness is not grace.
 The string, in this case, is feeling ashamed.
 Feeling sad is work on our part to placate God.
-This activity insults God, for God has already been appeased by the death of Christ.
+This activity insults God, for the death of Christ has already appeased Him.
 We do not beg God to forgive us because we stand forgiven by His cross.
-We simply accept by faith His promise that He forgave us by Christ’s blood (1 Jn 1:9).
+We accept by faith His promise that He forgave us by Christ’s blood (1 Jn 1:9).